ORAMCSU/FootballYTBot/README.md

-Creation of a stremin bot for YouTube using YouTube API.
+Creation of a streaming bot for YouTube using YouTube API.